AnnieL5/AnnieL5/README.md

 ## About Me

 Hello😀!
-I'm Annie Liang, a passionate high school student interested in computer science, math, and economics.
+I'm Annie Liang, passionate in AI, computer science, and mechatronics.
 I love collaborating with others to make meaningful projects that will impact the world!

 ## Skills